Category Archives: Finance

 Unpredictable repair expenses begin to impact financial planning.

-YEAR 3, Maintenance and repair costs accelerate significantly
+YEAR 3, Maintenance and repair costs accelerate significantly with refuse trucks

 Critical Decisions Required: Invest in major repairs on vehicles approaching replacement age, or accept reduced reliability?